EEricHwang/EEricHwang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a developer in the Object Tracker team at APTIV in Troy, Michigan.
-My work typically focuses on design and implementation for sensing and perception modules for software-based automotive autonomy solutions, which is a part of Aptiv's [Active Safety & User Experience](https://www.aptiv.com/solutions/advanced-safety) deliverables.
+My work typically focuses on design and implementation for sensing and perception modules for software-based automotive autonomy solutions, which is a part of Aptiv's [Advanced Safety & User Experience](https://www.aptiv.com/solutions/advanced-safety) deliverables.
 I earned my Ph.D. and masters in the [Flight Dynamics & Control/ Hybrid Systems Lab](https://sites.google.com/view/fdchsl/home) at Purdue University, and my bachelors degree at [IIT Kharagpur](http://www.ae.iitkgp.ac.in/) in India.
 During all my degrees, I have majored in aerospace/aeronautical engineering, with a focus on control, estimation, and aircraft dynamics.

 <hr>